jkga/dbcon/README.md

 - cleaner code during development
 - configure multiple **different** database connection
 - easier to maintain
-- extensible (can define your own extension.Please see **Extending** section)
+- modular (can define your own extension.Please see **Extending** section)

 ### Note
-For small projects and simple application, you may wish to use native function to connect and manage your database.It is advisable only to use dbcon for large projects in such maintainability and productivity are tedious tasks.
+For small projects and simple application, use native functions to connect and manage your databases.It is advisable only to use dbcon for large projects in such maintainability and productivity are tedious tasks.

 ## Requirements